Brandhoek New Military Cemetery

 Marin-Leake was the first man to be awarded a bar to his VC winning his at Zonnebeke and was one of only three men to have won a bar to his VC.
 The others being Captain Noel Chavasse and Charles Upham of the New Zealand Military Forces.
 Martin-Leake commanded No.46 Field Ambulance, 15th (Scottish Division) at Red Farm which was located near Brandhoek CCS.

 On the 31 July 1917, 2,153 casualties passed through No.46 Field Ambulance.
 The casualty figure for the period 1 to 2 August totalled 26 officers, 859 other ranks, and 83 prisoners.
 One of those on 2nd August was Noel Chavasse who was brought to the Field Ambulance as a patient.
-He was MO to the 1/10 King’s (Liverpool Regiment), the Liverpool Scottish of the 55th Division.
+He was Medical Officer to the 1/10 King’s (Liverpool Regiment), the Liverpool Scottish of the 55th Division.
 The War Diary of No.46 Field Ambulance does not record if Martin-Leake had seen Chavasse.
 Dr J A Campbell Colston, an American doctor attached to 46th Field Ambulance recorded seeing Chavasse and he wrote in his diary: 'An Ambulance came up late tonight and in it was Captain Chavasse, VC, RAMC, of the King’s Liverpool Battalions of the 55th Division.
 His face was unrecognizable, all blackened from a shellburst very near and he seemed to be unconscious, as he had an abdominal wound besides, I did not take him out of the Ambulance which was sent on direct to 32 CCS where he will probably die.'
 He was indeed fatally wounded, and he died on 4 August.
-Chavasse won his Bar posthumously, his award of the Bar was announced on 14 September, at Wieltje which is only a few miles from where Martin-Leake had won his.
+Chavasse won his Bar posthumously, his award of the Bar was announced on 14 September, and was won at Wieltje which is only a few miles from where Martin-Leake had won his.

 Burials